Publisher: Electronic Arts

 The Overstrike 9 team contains four members all equipped with fine weapons and gadgets as they infiltrate and destroy their enemies.

-The game will feature co-op, so all the four members in the Overstrike 9 team have different skills and specialties that enable them to do the job efficiently.
+The game features co-op, so all the four members in the Overstrike 9 team have different skills and specialties that enable them to do the job efficiently.
 There’s not a lot of gameplay elements revealed so far, but we do have this weapons trailer that shows how the weapons will work in the game.
 These weapons are Fuse powered so expect some crazy effects.
 Insomniac Games is known for creating creative weapon especially considering their Ratchet and Clank series featured such ingenious weapons.

 The game is a third-person shooter and we are not yet sure how the single-player campaign is structured.
 Either you can control one member and play as him or you will get the option to play as all. [reference]